FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

    service-hub-74d5fcc9c9-f5t8f        1/1     Running   0          9m19s
    ```

-3. Create a community for edges that need to communicate with each other
+3. Create community for edges which need to communicate with each other

    ```shell
    $ cat > node-community.yaml << EOF